 “Of course, that’s our job.”

 “OK, great!
-I want to drive this afternoon to Chicago Digital Consultants and speak directly to Dr. Lewis Morton.”
+I want to drive to Chicago Cyber Engineering this afternoon and speak directly to Dr. Lewis Morton.”

 Superintendent Green placed his fingers on his cheek and thumb under his chin, showing the tiniest smile.

 “And exactly what are you planning to say to Dr. Morton, may I ask?”

-“I’m gonna rip him a new one!”
+“I’m gonna rip him a new one!

-““That’s not all, Javion.
-I want Officer Merrick to go with me into Morton’s office, for protection, of course.
-I also want Commander DiMarcomust be in the lobby with other policemen as a backup.”
+“That’s not all, Javion.
+I want Officer Merrick to go with me into Morton’s office for protection.
+Commander DiMarco must be in the lobby with other policemen as a backup.”

 Green stared silently at Natalie for several seconds, pondering his answer.